 Alaska’s 10 Best Easy Hikes

 Want to step into the Alaska wilderness, but not feel like you’re completely on your own?
 Here are ten classic trails that aren’t too strenuous, are easily accessible, and get you into the wilderness without being too remote.
 And, because they’re frequently traveled, you’ll have a lower risk of encountering a bear*, as well as the casual comfort of having other hikers close by.
 Yet they all still give you gorgeous views, as well as up-close experiences in the Alaskan outdoors.

 This is Alaska’s most visited peak, offering a scenic overlook of Anchorage and Cook Inlet, as well as views of the surrounding Chugach Mountains.
 The hike is 1.5 miles one way, with a total elevation gain of 1,350 feet.
 There will almost always be someone on the trail with you; in fact, if you drive, you may have to wait a while to find a parking spot.
-You can avoid any parking hassles if you take Anchorage’s Flattop Mountain Shuttle, provides once-a-day round-trip transportation between downtown and the trailhead for just $23.
+If you don't have a car Flattop Mountain Shuttle, provides once-a-day round-trip transportation between downtown and the trailhead for just $23.

 Exit Glacier is one of the most popular road-accessible glaciers in Alaska, and its trailhead is just 10-15 minutes north of Seward.
 It’s a quick hike, too: From the parking area and visitor’s center, the walk to the glacier takes just about 20 minutes.
 The path is well marked, and has interpretive signs along the way.
 Ask at the visitor’s center, and you can even take a guided walk with a Park Ranger.